Windsor History Museum

 Original Location: One quarter mile southeast of current location

-The Depot served as the town’s communication, commerce, and passenger center.
+The Depot served as the town’s communication, commerce and passenger center.
 Strategically located halfway between Greeley and Fort Collins, the depot connected Windsor with the larger region.
 Originally built by the Greeley, Salt Lake, and Pacific Railroad (which would later become the Colorado and Southern Railroad), the depot was opened in 1882 as a combination depot for both freight and passengers.
 In the late 1890s, the Depot was remodeled to accommodate the living quarters for the station agent and his family.

 The depot remained in service until the early 1970s when the Colorado and Southern Railroad decided to replace it with a new depot.
 Windsor locals worked with the town and railroad to save the original depot and were able to relocate it to its present location at Boardwalk Park in 1975.
 The building was restored in 1976 and became the Windsor Depot Centennial Museum (it opened in Colorado’s bicentennial year).